Latest version of MusEdit: Version 3.90.2 for Win 95/98/ME/NT/2K/XP (March, 2005)

 - (c) turns into copyright symbol

-- "3" triplet is more flexible (works for any joined groups of notes, not just groups of 3)
+- "3" triplet is more flexible (works for any joined groups of notes, not just

 - joining notes in treble joins notes in Tab too if mutually translating